Prices verified May 11 · Always confirm at the retailer before buying.

 Cordless stick vs robot vacuum: which do I actually need?

-Both, ideally — but in different roles.
-Robot vacuums (Roomba, Roborock, Eufy, etc.) excel at scheduled daily maintenance — they keep dust and pet hair from accumulating during the week so the weekend cleaning session is shorter.
-Cordless stick vacuums excel at on-demand spot cleaning (the broken-glass moment, the spilled dry cereal, the muddy paw prints at the back door) and the targeted upstairs / under-furniture / car-interior jobs that robots can't reach.
+Robot vacuums (Roomba, Roborock, Eufy) excel at scheduled daily maintenance — keep dust from accumulating during the week so weekend cleaning is shorter.
+Cordless sticks excel at on-demand spot cleaning (spills, muddy paw prints) and upstairs / under-furniture / car-interior jobs robots can't reach.

 What's the difference between the Dyson V15 and the newer Gen5detect?